Rostlab/JS18_ProjectA_Group1/documentation/dataset_handling.md

        .then(() => createDataset(knex))
 ```

-3) provide a mechanism to access the data you want to insert into the dataset.
+3) Provide a mechanism to access the data you want to insert into the dataset.
 In this project the data was provided in .csv files which were stored either local or remote.

 Local: The local dataset was checked in with version control (accessed via [filesystem](https://nodejs.org/api/fs.html)).